 Cognitive issues, colloquially known as ‘Brain Fog’, are a common complaint of people with MS, with an estimated 70% of people progressing to report problems with thinking, concentration or memory.

-This, he explains, represents a further component of the disease and importantly, is one that is not prevented or controlled by the current range of disease-modifying immunosuppressive drugs used to treat MS. The drugs which are currently at the disposal of physicians are effective in suppressing the attacks which lead to myelin damage, however they are ineffective in the prevention of cognitive issues.
+This, he explains, represents a further component of the disease and importantly, is one that is not prevented or controlled by the current range of disease-modifying immunosuppressive drugs (DMDs) used to treat MS. These drugs which are currently are effective in suppressing the attacks which lead to myelin damage, however they are ineffective in the prevention of cognitive issues.

 The research team carried out experiments in mouse models of MS, and showed that neurons in the hippocampus (an area of the brain not associated with motor control) were being damaged at the synapse, which is the point where cells communicate with each other via the transmission of chemical signals.

 And, responsible for this damage they report, appears to be the microglia - a cell in the central nervous system’s defences.
 The primary role of the microglia is to fight infection or other attacks on the nervous system, and to clean up the damaged cells, but it also serves to preserve the health of the synapse so that it functions normally and aids the hippocampus with cognitive abilities such as learning and memory.

 The problems therefore occur when the immune system is over-stimulated during MS, and the microglia receive distress signals which prompt them to switch from their protective, nurturing role to an aggressive, pro-inflammatory response.
 During this reaction, they release the molecule PAF (platelet-activating factor), which affects the signalling that neurons use to activate one another.